superbabii/YOLOv8-AndroidApp-Tflite/README.md

 ## Usage

-1. Open the app on your device.
+1. Launch the app on your device.
-2. Point your camera towards objects to detect them in real time.
+2. Aim your camera at objects to detect them in real-time.
 3. Detected objects will be highlighted with bounding boxes and labels.

 ## Model Conversion

-To convert the YOLOv8 model to TensorFlow Lite, follow the steps provided in the `model_conversion.ipynb` notebook available on Google Drive.
+To convert the YOLOv8 model to TensorFlow Lite, follow the steps outlined in the `model_conversion.ipynb` notebook available on Google Drive.

 ### Steps